glorphy-flooba/looper/README.md

 https://github.com/user-attachments/assets/47ea5806-94c5-407b-ab23-771e34312398

-I made this since a youtuber called plexiate has a bit of using a looper to sound like hes lagging and I thought it was funny
+I made this since a youtuber called plexiate has a bit of using a looper to sound like hes lagging and I thought it was funny I know nothing about how to github proper